Engee documentation

 Working with strings using Engee blocks

-In this example, we will create some "custom blocks" that will allow us to perform operations on strings as arrays.
+In this example, we will create several "custom blocks" that will allow us to perform operations on strings as arrays.

-Sometimes working with strings requires the use of substantial mathematical apparatus, which in educational materials and articles is usually presented through flowcharts (for example, in cryptorgaphy).
-In such problems it is very useful to be able to quickly model the solution, explore alternatives and perform experiments.
-Representation of an algorithm in the form of blocks improves readability and simplifies work with their structure, allows to easily combine the algorithm with other stages of information processing, visualise interfaces, etc.
+Sometimes working with strings requires the use of essential mathematical apparatus, which is usually presented in educational materials and articles through flowcharts (for example, in cryptography).
+In such tasks, it is very useful to be able to quickly model a solution, explore alternatives, and perform experiments.
+The representation of the algorithm in the form of blocks improves readability and simplifies working with their structure, makes it easy to combine the algorithm with other stages of information processing, visualize interfaces, etc.

-The custom blocks we have created for this example are intended to demonstrate one of the approaches for working with strings using graphical modelling tools in Engee.
+The custom blocks we created for this example are designed to demonstrate one of the approaches for working with strings using graphical modeling tools in Engee.

 post_pic_string_to_vector_blocks.png